Prof. Dr. Katerina Harvati-Papatheodorou

 Büro: Raum 517, Hauptgebäude, 1.
 UG.

-Prof. Harvati is a paleoanthropologist specializing in Neanderthal evolution, modern human origins and the application of 3-D geometric morphometric methods to paleoanthropology.
+Prof. Harvati is a paleoanthropologist specializing in Neanderthal evolution, modern human origins and the application of 3-D geometric morphometric and virtual anthropology methods to paleoanthropology.

 Her broader research interests include primate and human evolution; evolutionary theory; evolution of primate and human life-history; the relationship of morphological variability to population history and the environment; and Paleolithic archaeology.
 She has conducted fieldwork in Europe and Africa, and recently directed paleoanthropological fieldwork in Greece and Tanzania.

-Prof. Harvati has organized international symposia on Neanderthal evolution ("Neanderthals Revisited: New Approaches and Perspectives") and modern human origins ("Transition from archaic to modern: Quantitative approaches") (more about the conferences).
+Prof. Harvati has organized international symposia on Neanderthal evolution ("Neanderthals Revisited: New Approaches and Perspectives"), modern human origins ("Transition from archaic to modern: Quantitative approaches"), Paleoanthropology in the Balkans ("Paleoanthropology of the Southern Balkans") and the integration of diverse disciplines in the study of the human past ("Words, Bones, Genes, Tools Inaugural Symposium") (more about the conferences).
 Her edited volume of the articles presented at the "Neanderthals Revisited" conference was published by Springer Verlag in 2006.

 Her work has been published in Nature, Science, the Proceedings of the National Academy of Sciences, Evolutionary Anthropology, Journal of Human Evolution, American Journal of Physical Anthropology and other peer-reviewed international journals.